giankabtw/HTB-CPTS/Active Directory Enumeration & Attacks/AD Enumeration & Attacks - Skills Assessment Part II.md

 ```
 3-  **Submit the contents of the C:\flag.txt file on MS01.**

-To determine other live hosts on the network, I ran a ping sweep:
+To discover active hosts on the network, I performed a ping sweep:

 ```c
 ┌─[htb-student@skills-par01]─[~]